jodal/pykka/README.rst

 The goal of Pykka is to provide easy to use concurrency abstractions for Python by using the `actor model <http://en.wikipedia.org/wiki/Actor_model>`_.

-Pykka is built on the `gevent <http://www.gevent.org/>`_ library. gevent is a coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of libevent event loop.
+Pykka provides actors built on the `gevent <http://www.gevent.org/>`_ library. gevent is a coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of libevent event loop.

 Much of the naming in Pykka is inspired by the `Akka <http://akka.io/>`_ project which implements actors on the JVM.
 Though, Pykka does not aim to be a